This post is part of the series 'Strings in .NET'. Be sure to check out the rest of the blog posts of the series!

 In .NET there are 6 ways to compare strings:

 It's important to explicitly specify the comparison mode to avoid unexpected behaviors, or even worse, security issues.
-For instance, if you compare 2 passwords using the current culture or the invariant culture, the passwords may be equal whereas they may be different!
+For instance, if you compare two passwords using the current culture or the invariant culture, the passwords may be equal whereas they may be different!

 #Examples